Who is The Lord-Lieutenant of Hertfordshire?

 The Lord-Lieutenant is His Majesty’s Representative in a ceremonial county and he is charged with the following responsibilities:

 - Being responsible for the arrangements for all Royal visits in the County, attending each visit and escorting the Royal visitor during the visit

 - Preparing the guest list for Royal Garden Parties

 - Advising on matters concerning the Crown

 - Advising on submissions for Honours Nominations

 - Presenting decorations such as MBEs and BEMs

-- Presenting awards, such as the Queen’s Awards for Enterprise and the Queen’s Award for Voluntary Service
+- Presenting awards, such as the King’s Awards for Enterprise and the King’s Award for Voluntary Service

 - Being Keeper of the Rolls and chair the Lord Chancellor’s Advisory Committee for the appointment of Magistrates

 - Liaison with local units of the Army, Navy and Air Force, their Reserves and Cadet Forces.